Investing in YOU.

 I offer short-term therapy for those who want changes, without the long-term cost.

-I also reserve a number of reduced fee spots and pro bono spots for college students.
+I also reserve a number of reduced fee and pro bono spots for college students.

 If you are able to pay my full fee you are supporting me in providing the same quality mental health services to young adults who need it, but cannot afford it.